Ethan-drk/full-stack-final/README.md

 const amountPattern = /^\d+(\.\d{2})$/;

+this is a regular the d+ means 1 or mor digits, and the \.\d{2} means a decimal point followed by two more digits

 Most of the issues I had I could find answers for on the internet so I did not need to use a lot of ai.